1968 Ford Mustang Shelby GT500 2-Door Fastback

 Manufacturer: Ford/Shelby

-The GT500’s 428 cu. in.
-Police Interceptor engine, continued from 1967, but its dual quad manifold was replaced with a single 650 cfm 4-barrel carburetor.
+The GT500’s 428 cubic inch Police Interceptor engine, continued from 1967, but its dual quad manifold was replaced with a single 650 cfm 4-barrel carburetor.
 Despite the induction change, the engine’s output rose from 355 HP to 360 HP.
 The partnership between Ford Motor Company and Carroll Shelby came to an end.
 Shelby was completely phased out by late 1968.
 Production of these cars was shifted to the A.O.
 Smith facility in Illinois.